-G. Engage in any form of academic misconduct.
+G. Engage in any form of misbehavior.

-Examples of academic misconduct include, but are not limited to:
+Examples of academic misbehavior include, but are not limited to:

 - 1. plagiarism: lack of intent does not necessarily cancel or excuse the act.

 - 2. cheating.

 - 3. copying.

 - 4. altering records (e.g. forgery).

 - 5. assisting another student in any of the above actions.